jagrvargen/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 6. print_chessboard - Prints a chessboard.

 7. print_diagsums - Prints the sum of the two diagonals of a square matrix.

+8. set_string - Sets the value of a pointer to a char.